ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-00-introduction/04-lesson-01-microbit-parts.md

 ![microbit-breakout-boards](assets/microbit-breakout-boards.png)

-Some breakout boards are designed to work with components that have special connectors and some breakout boards are designed to work with breadboards (the breakout boards on the left).
+Some breakout boards are designed to work with components that have special connectors, and some are designed to work with breadboards (the breakout boards on the left).

 ---

 ##### Breakout Board GPIO Pins

-The breakout board GPIO pins are smaller than the pins that are designed to be connected with alligator clips.
-It is possible to make contact with these pins, but they are small and close together making a breakout board the best option when connecting these pins.
+The breakout board GPIO pins are smaller than the pins designed to be connected with alligator clips.
+It is possible to make contact with these pins, but they are small and close together, making a breakout board the best option when connecting them.

 The breakout board GPIO pins are displayed below: